Theory of a Deadman: Say Nothing (2019–2022)

 The band returned to London in April 2019 to begin work on their seventh record with Terefe.
 In August 2019, Connolly informed the public that the group would continue their 2019 headlining tour efforts in September.
 On September 25, Theory of a Deadman announced their seventh album, Say Nothing, which was released on January 31, 2020; the news coincided with the release of the first single, accompanied by its music video, "History of Violence", a song that addresses domestic violence.
 "Strangers" was the second song to be released from Say Nothing and was released on November 8; the track examines the polarizing effect of politics on society and how current events are creating a new generation of activists.
 It was released simultaneously with an official animated music video.

 The band headlined a Canadian tour, beginning on January 31, 2020, to coincide with the release of the album.
 Two North American tours were scheduled in 2020—one with American band 10 Years, and the second with Breaking Benjamin, Bush, Saint Asonia, and Cory Marks.
 Both were canceled due to the restrictions on large-scale gatherings on account of the coronavirus global pandemic.

 Dinosaur (2022–present)

 On October 20, 2022, the band released a new single, "Dinosaur", which marked a return to their hard rock sound.
 The band would release their 8th album titled Dinosaur on March 17, 2023.

-Music styles
+Music style

 Theory of a Deadman's music style has generally been regarded as post-grunge, hard rock, alternative rock, and pop rock.
 The band also mixes country, pop, and acoustic elements into their sound.

+Reception and legacy

+Theory of a Deadman has received mixed critical reception, and some publications have referred to them as "butt rock".
+In 2013, Angelica Leicht of Houston Press listed the band eighth on her list of The 10 Suckiest Bands of the ’00s, where she wrote: "I would take being pepper-sprayed dead in my eye over listening to these guys any day.
+They’re filled to the brim with misogynistic, self-important suckage, model themselves after Nickelback, and one song has them professing that they’re 'so sick of the hobos.'
+Really, guys.
+Please, no ’00s nostalgia, or these fools may find their way onto the bill."
+One year later in 2014, she lightened her stance toward the band, listing them tenth on her list of the "Top 10 Butt-Rock Bands of All Time".
+She said: "Truth is we don’t mind TOADM [...]
+They’re way better than the other contenders in this category, like Hinder.
+Hinder is terrible, and TOADM way less offensive by comparison, so they win."

+Despite the criticism, the band's tracks have appeared on various "best of" lists featuring artists of a similar nature.